 - Work products: These are non-confidential records made, or contributed to, by you.
 For this unit it is likely that any relevant work product will be of a confidential nature. - Questioning/professional discussion: Questions may be oral or written.
 In each case the question and your answer will need to be recorded.
 Professional discussion should be in the form of a structured review of your practice with the outcomes captured by means of audiotape or a written summary.
 These are particularly useful to provide evidence that you know and understand principles which support practice, policies, procedures and legislation, and that you can critically evaluate their application. - Original certificates: Certificates of training, qualifications and records of attendance must be authentic, current and valid eg. Certificate in Community Justice.
-Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work: These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. the reactions to the experience of crime and the needs of those who have experienced crime who may be particularly vulnerable.
-Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit.
+Your assessor will also want to check the content of such training so that this can be matched to the standards and that you have retained and can apply learning to practice. - Case studies, projects, assignments and candidate/reflective accounts of your work: These methods are most appropriately used to cover those aspects of the knowledge requirements which have not been evidenced through observation eg. the methods for assessing and managing risk within the organisation and the range of court orders available to protect those at risk from assault or abuse.
+Occasionally, because an event happens rarely or may be difficult to observe, you may be able to use a candidate/ reflective account to provide some of the performance evidence for this unit eg. how you have identified any problems with the information and taken appropriate steps to address them.